Chia Seeds and the Holy Spirit

 You see, other than vampires, Julie Ann is one of the fastest runners I know.
 I've tested it throughout our lifetime, mostly while chasing her down to punch or pummel her for smarting off to me or mumbling her infamous "doot-da-doot-da-doo-doo, I can't hear you" taunt that would invariably make my blood boil and cause me to want to kill her.

 Like the time she first shouted, "Damn you!" at me.
-It made me so mad that I chased her through the kitchen and dining room into the living room, where she threw the recliner in my path to slow me down, at which point I was forced to leap in front of the hallway to barricade the bathroom (the only door with a lock on it other than our own bedroom doors).
+It made me so mad that I chased her through the kitchen into the living room, where she threw the recliner in my path to slow me down, at which point I was forced to leap in front of the hallway to barricade the bathroom (the only door with a lock on it other than our own bedroom doors).
 This is where I make my mistake.
 When she realizes she can no longer seek refuge in the safety of a locked bathroom, she pivots on a dime and heads down the stairs to her own room.

 "Dang it," I utter, and pick up speed.
 Short of leaping atop her on the stairs, I do my best to reach her before her bedroom door closes behind her.
 To no avail.
-She is in and the door is secured before I can even round the corner of the laundry room.
+She is in, and the door is secured before I can even round the corner of the laundry room.
 She is so damn fast!

-"Julie, open this door or I swear I'll break it down!"
+"Julie, open this door, or I swear I'll break it down!"

 I hear her laugh as she catches her breath.